Holborn

 Lacon House, WC1X Lacon House is a block on Theobald’s Road (Bloomsbury)

-Lakatos Building, WC2A Lakatos Building is a block on Portugal Street (Westminster)
+Lakatos Building, WC2A Lakatos Building is a block on Portugal Street (Aldwych)

 Lamb’s Conduit Passage, WC1R This is a street in the WC1R postcode area (Holborn)

-Langley Street, WC2H Langley Street is one of the streets of London in the WC2H postal area (Westminster)
+Langley Street, WC2H Langley Street is one of the streets of London in the WC2H postal area (Covent Garden)

 Lincoln’s Inn Fields, WC2A Lincoln’s Inn Fields is the largest public square in London, laid out in the 1630s under the initiative of the speculative builder William Newton (Westminster)